Fish-Network/docusaurus-deployment/docs/intro.md

 Use **shared liquidity** to provide synthetic exposure and shorter lockups.

-Compliance powered via established crypto infra (KYC/KYB, qualified custody, identity primitives).

 Fish Network is built specifically for compliant capital formation and represents a set of tools for emerging managers to offer their investors a different set of tradeoffs between liquidity, optionality, and diversification.

-**Company Approach:**

-By leveraging best practices in [On-Chain Capital Allocation](https://allobook.gitcoin.co/), we enable investors to form thesis driven communities, and also enable communities to create turn-key investment vehicles.
-By leveraging a hybrid funding model, we allow the best startups to compete for immediate access to capital.

-**Investment Clubs & Fish Schools:** Structure, Coordination, Direction.

-_**Fish School**_ - a hybrid crowdfunding entity for investors, with expert-level research, investor community development, and compliance.
-Each Fish School has a dedicated Fish School Organizer with expertise in a given field.
-Fish School Organizers offer support and guidance to investor participants who help select the best startups to be funded.
-Fish Schools store their funds directly with qualified custodians.

 ## Roles on Fish Network